Bethan Dainton: International career

 Dainton has won eight caps in her rugby career to date.
 She has won international caps in both the backs and the forwards.

+Rugby league career

+Dainton was named as captain of the Wales national rugby league team in October 2023.

+On 9 November 2025, she left Leeds Rhinos after three seasons.

+In November 2025, she signed for Wigan Warriors in the RFL Women's Super League ahead of the 2026 season.

 Personal life

 Bombardier Dainton is enlisted in the British Army, serving with the 74th Battery of the 39th Regiment Royal Artillery.
 Over the winter of 2010–11, she was posted to Afghanistan, where her squadron provided precision artillery support to 16 Air Assault Brigade in Helmand Province.
 Dainton was one of 71 soldiers to be awarded their Operational Service Medals for Afghanistan at a ceremony in Newcastle in March 2011.